Slack

 You will then see this permission screen.
 Click **Allow.**

-Inviting the @Mesa Slack bot to your channel
+### Inviting the @Mesa Slack bot to your channel <a href="#invite" id="invite"></a>

-In Slack, invite the @Mesa user to the channel you would like to post in.
-Type "@Mesa" in a new message and click the Invite Them button.
+In Slack, invite the `@Mesa` user to the channel you would like to post in.
+Type "@Mesa" in a new message and click the **Invite Them** button.

 Slack will confirm that the user has been added.

-Using Slack Triggers
+### Using Slack Triggers <a href="#channel" id="channel"></a>

-Slack triggers require a separate Slack bot called MESA Triggers, which listens to the channels where it’s added.
-This means there is a distinction between credentials used for MESA Slack Triggers and those used for MESA Slack Actions.
+Slack [triggers](https://docs.getmesa.com/workflow-builder/triggers) require a separate Slack bot called MESA Triggers, which listens to the channels where it’s added.
+This means there is a distinction between connections used for MESA Slack Triggers and those used for MESA Slack Actions.

-In Slack, invite the @MESA Triggers user to the channel you would like to trigger from.
-Type "@MESA Triggers" in a new message and click the Invite Them button.
+In Slack, invite the `@MESA Triggers` user to the channel you would like to trigger from.
+Type "@MESA Triggers" in a new message and click the **Invite Them** button.

 Slack will confirm that the user has been added.